June 2026 Cover Story

 Join us at the next Learning to Date event!

-This month’s cover features get2gether members at last year’s Learning to Date event at the fantastic Leith Depot.
-At get2gether, June 2026 is all about connection and trying something new together.
-Meeting new people and navigating dating can feel exciting, but it can also feel a bit nerve-racking too, which is why Learning to Date is such an important part of our events programme.
-It’s a chance for members of the get2gether community to practice their dating skills in a relaxed space where you can take things at your own pace.
+Meeting new people and exploring dating can feel exciting, but also a little nerve-racking.
+That’s why Learning to Date is such an important part of our events programme.
+It gives members of the get2gether community the opportunity to practice their dating skills in a fun and relaxed space where they can take things at their own pace.

 What is Learning to Date?

-Learning to Date is a space where members can build confidence, meet new people, and explore dating in a supportive environment.
+Learning to Date is a space where get2gether members can meet new people, build confidence, and explore dating.
 It is not a real date.
-Instead, it’s about trying things out, learning as you go, and getting more comfortable in social situations.
-Some people come along because they’re curious about dating, others to build confidence.
+Instead, the event gives people the chance to try things out, learn as they go, and get a feel for how dating works.

 “Everybody deserves the opportunity to practice dating in a safe and supportive space.
 I’ve never heard of anything else like it before, and I think that’s incredible because there is such a need for it.” – Lauren, get2gether member and Learning to Date volunteer

-What to expect and members experience
+What to expect and members experiences

 We have volunteers and staff in both spaces throughout the evening, supporting the flow of the event and being there if needed.